rufio-tf2/reed-config/README.md

 #### 1. Remove/disable other custom configs

 Before you install my config, you need to remove any configs that you've previously made or installed.
 If you already have a custom config if your `tf/custom` folder, just remove it while you're trying mine out.

 If you're using custom files inside your `tf/cfg` folder, you should remove them while you're trying mine out.
 Since you've got your `cfg` folder backed up already, you can just delete any class-specific files you might have (e.g. `spy.cfg`) as well as your `autoexec.cfg`.
-(Your `autoexec.cfg` actually shouldn't get in the way of mine, but you might as well remove it to be safe.)

-If you're extra ambitious, you can first reset your `tf/cfg` folder to its defaults.
-To do this:
+This shouldn't be necessary, but if you're curious or ambitious you can reset your `tf/cfg` folder to its factory defaults:

 1. Disable cloud-sync (instructions [below](https://github.com/reeddunkle/reed-config#2-optional-disable-cloud-sync)).
 1. Delete the `cfg` folder.